 Talk with Your Doctor about Flu Shot Questions

 If you have had a severe allergic reaction to eggs or have a history of Guillian-Barre syndrome within 6 weeks of getting the flu shot in the past, talk with your doctor before making the decision to get vaccinated.
-Also, if you are on immunosuppressant medication, check with your doctor to find out if taking flu vaccine is right for you.
+Also, if you are on immunosuppressant medication, it is recommended to get the vaccine, though the effectiveness of the vaccine can vary from patient to patient.

 Get your flu shot at Ochsner.
 Learn how to schedule one today.